 - PlayStation 3, PC, and Xbox 360 versions have more opponents in races.

 - Splitscreen mode exists only on console versions.

-If the game is pirated improperly, all your cars will lost in garage from career mode,plus all events unlocked from world map and you can't go back main menu or select free roam,customization and events because it will crash the game.
+If the game is pirated improperly, all your cars will lost in the garage from career mode, plus all events unlocked from world map and preventing you from going back to the main menu or select free roam, customization and even events since the buttons will crash the game.
 To fix this start new game or use debug car customize (Can found in NFSC Extra Options)and in free roam,you can buy a car.However,this anti-piracy can happen in few days if you doesn't play this game too much or finished the game then wait few days maybe.

 |The Need for Speed series|

 |DOS||Road & Track Presents: The Need for Speed|

 |PlayStation||Road & Track Presents: The Need for Speed • Need for Speed II (Prototype) • Need for Speed III: Hot Pursuit • High Stakes • Porsche Unleashed|